 This comes out to about IDR 375,000 per person for the whole day.
-Ren and I are middle of the road travelers who enjoy good food and drink, so the recommended budget is a good baseline for travelers like us.
+We’re middle-of-the-road travelers who enjoy good food and drink, so the recommended budget is a good baseline for travelers like us.
 Adjust accordingly based on your own travel habits.

 1. Plan your Trip with Sygic Travel